Background pattern

 • If you have narrowing of the renal arteries.

-• In children and adolescents.
+• In the case of children and adolescents.

-• If you have taken or are currently taking sacubitril/valsartan, a medication used to treat a type of chronic heart failure in adults, as the risk of angioedema (rapid swelling under the skin in an area such as the throat) is high.
+• If you have taken or are currently taking sacubitril/valsartan, a medicine used to treat a type of long-term (chronic) heart failure in adults, as the risk of angioedema (rapid swelling under the skin in an area such as the throat) is high.

-Racecadotril, a medication used to treat diarrhea.
+• Racecadotril, a medicine used to treat diarrhea.

-Vildagliptin, a medication used to treat diabetes.
+• Vildagliptin, a medicine used to treat diabetes.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any of the following medications:
+In particular, talk to your doctor or pharmacist if you are taking, have recently taken or may need to take any of the following medicines:

 Warnings and precautions

-Consult your doctor before starting to take Enit.
+Talk to your doctor before starting to take Enit.

 • If you have heart problems

-• If you are taking any of the following medications used to treat high blood pressure (hypertension):
+• If you are taking any of the following medicines used to treat high blood pressure:

 • Aliskiren

-Your doctor may regularly monitor your renal function, blood pressure, and blood electrolyte levels (e.g., potassium).
+Your doctor may check your kidney function, blood pressure, and blood electrolyte levels (e.g., potassium) at regular intervals.

-• See also the information under the heading “Do not take Enit”.
+• See also the information under the heading “Do not take ENIT”.

-Enit with other medications
+Taking Enit with other medicines

-Inform your doctor or pharmacist if you are taking, or have taken recently, any other medication, even those purchased without a prescription.
+Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including those obtained without a prescription.

-Your doctor may need to modify your dose and/or take other precautions:
+Your doctor may need to change your dose and/or take other precautions:

-If you are taking an angiotensin II receptor antagonist (ARA) or aliskiren (see also the information under the headings “Do not take Enit” and “Warnings and precautions”).
+If you are taking an angiotensin II receptor antagonist (ARA) or aliskiren (see also the information under the headings “Do not take ENIT” and “Warnings and precautions”).

 • Do not takeEnit with

-• potassium-sparing diuretics (a type of diuretic that can increase potassium levels).
+• Potassium-sparing diuretics (a type of diuretic that can increase potassium levels).

-• potassium supplements (salt substitutes containing potassium).
+• Potassium supplements (salt substitutes that contain potassium).

 • Oral antidiabetics.